Fort Bend Judicial Appeals Save $38MM / Year

 Texas property owners should protest annually since Texas has one of the best systems for appeals for property owners.

-When formal and informal appeals fail to cut the mustard during a property tax protest, then the final option is post-administrative appeals.
+When formal and informal protests fail to cut the mustard during a property tax protest, then the final option is post-administrative appeals.
 These are lawsuits deployed against the Fort Bend Central Appraisal District (FBCAD) to get a final tax savings.
-Post-administrative appeals can be used if previous appeals were denied or to add more savings onto a successful protest.
+Post-administrative appeals can be used if previous protests were denied or to add more savings to a successful protest.
 Let O’Connor run your entire post-administrative appeal for you.
 As one of the biggest property tax protest firms in America, O’Connor is equipped to build your legal team and be your point man throughout the entire process.

 FBCAD Binding Arbitration Cases

 For most single family homes, binding arbitration is enough to settle things once and for all.
 A client will be required to put up a deposit, which is returned upon victory, or lost due to defeat.
 Binding arbitration is limited to family homes that are worth less than $5 million, but this cap becomes unlimited if the property is declared a homestead.
-There were 497 cases of binding arbitration in Fort Bend County for 2023, the most cases yet.
+There were 435 cases in the county for 2024, which was only behind 2023 with 497.

 Appealed to State Office of Administrative Hearings (SOAH)Source: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.